y-ken/fluent-plugin-geoip/README.md

   @type geoip

   # Specify one or more geoip lookup field which has ip address (default: host)
-  # in the case of accessing nested value, delimit keys by dot like 'host.ip'.
   geoip_lookup_keys host

   # Specify optional geoip database (using bundled GeoLiteCity databse by default)